Jenni Hermoso

-Jennifer Hermoso Fuentes (born 9 May 1990) is a Spanish professional footballer who plays as a forward for Liga MX Femenil club Tigres UANL and the Spain national team.
-She is the all-time top scorer for Spain, and was part of her country's championship side at the 2023 FIFA Women's World Cup, where she was also awarded the Silver Ball.
+Jennifer Hermoso Fuentes (born 9 May 1990) is a Spanish professional footballer who plays as a forward for the Spanish club Atlético Madrid and the Spain national team.
+She is the all-time top scorer for Spain and holds the record for the most Pichichi trophies with five.
+She was part of her country's championship team at the 2023 FIFA Women's World Cup, where she won the Silver Ball.

-Hermoso developed through the youth teams of her hometown club Atlético Madrid, where she stayed for eight years before continuing on to Rayo Vallecano.
-Hermoso won her first senior title with Rayo in 2011, and in 2013, made her first international move to Tyresö FF in Sweden.
-Months later, she competed in the UEFA Women's Euro 2013 with Spain, scoring her first competitive international goal in a group stage win against England.
+Hermoso developed through the youth teams of her hometown club Atlético Madrid, where she stayed for eight years before joining Rayo Vallecano.
+She won her first senior title with Rayo in 2011, before signing with Tyresö FF of Sweden in 2013.
+She moved to FC Barcelona in 2014, where she changed her position from an attacking midfielder to a false 9.
+In her new position she became a prolific goalscorer, winning two Spanish league titles, two Copas de la Reina, and two Pichichi titles as the league's top scorer.

-Hermoso moved to FC Barcelona in 2014, where she advanced her position from attacking midfielder to false 9.
-Her positional change turned her to a prolific goalscorer, as she earned two Pichichi titles as the Spanish league's top scorer as well as two league titles and two Copas de la Reina.
-She also competed with Spain at the 2015 FIFA Women's World Cup, Spain's first ever participation in the tournament.
-After exiting Barcelona in 2017, Hermoso went abroad to PSG and then returned to Spain in the 2018–19 season to play for the club where she developed, Atlético Madrid.
-She won her third Pichichi title and fourth league title there.
+In 2015, Hermoso played for Spain during their first appearance at the FIFA Women's World Cup.
+She left Barcelona for Paris Saint-Germain in 2017, then returned to Atlético Madrid during the 2018–19 season, where she won her third Pichichi title and fourth league title.